aschombe/C-Script/README.md

 - [x] Exit function (exits the interpreter) syntax: (exit num)

 ## Todo
-- [ ] Remove functions and implement BL and RET instructions (search for labels before interpreting) (come back to this later)
+- [ ] Loops cause rust to panic (Called unwrap on none value), need to fix this
 - [ ] Put print statement output after the output for the line being interpreted, and dont print a 0 for every successful line
 - [ ] Support for code spanning multiple lines
 - [ ] String Literals (for printing) (will probably need single quotes, to differentiate in the parser)
 - [ ] Maybe Type checking

 ## Notes
-- Not going to implement while loops, because you can do so with recursion or for loops or labels and jumps
+- Not going to implement while loops
 - Empty parenthesis '()' are evaluated to 0.0
 - Functions: (func "name" (placeholder arg1 arg2 ... argn) (body)), the placeholder can be anything but (), but it must be there (or everything breaks) (fix this eventually)
 - Recursive Functions: Base case must be prepended by "base" keyword.
 Look in the examples directory for an example of a recursive function